 Barbara and Art Culver Center of the Arts | 3834 Main St, Riverside, CA 92501

 My art practice has many anchor points, but generally revolves around the process and effects of time, particularly the fragments of time as details of a larger picture.
-Time is yet a complex of frequencies and angles often viewed as a commodity, something of beauty, or full of anxiety.
+Time is a set of complex frequencies and angles often viewed as a commodity, something of beauty, or full of anxiety.
 I believe the lengthy process required to create my artwork attempts to deconstruct and analyze such views.
-Through the art of iteration, a new moment or unique characteristic of a moment is created, shifting the emphasis from the result to the process.
+Through the art of iteration, a new moment or a unique characteristic of a moment is created, shifting the emphasis from the result to the process.

 On the other hand, I am also interested in attributing new meaning to each piece while going beyond the literal analysis of materials.
 The fragility of the hand-cut fabric, time, technique, and labor are all part of the content while infusing a “slowness” that finds its counterpart in the amount of time it takes a viewer to comprehend the artwork.